lorenzogirardi/keycloak-ldap-grafana-cloudflare/README.md

 So... keycloak gave me the opportunity to play with multiple components in my infrastructure,
 the following will not just keycloak installation but how this component will work having
-an origin lockdown with cloudflare tunnel that work L7 , plus the kbernetes cluster where keycloak, pgsql and cloudflared are installed,
+an origin lockdown with cloudflare tunnel that work L7 , plus the kubernetes cluster where keycloak, pgsql and cloudflared are installed,
 plus the usage of federation with MS active directory.